 - A copyright protects the exclusiveness of original artistic or creative works to their author.

 - A patent protects the exclusiveness of inventions to their creators.

-- A trademark is only a part of a brand, although in many contexts the two terms are used to refer to the same thing.
+- A trademark is only a part of a brand, although the two terms refer to the same thing in many contexts.

-- A business name is merely the name of the entity and is not equal to a trademark.
+- A business name is merely the entity’s name and is not equal to a trademark.

 Q: Can both copyright and trademark protect a name?

 A: Yes, a name can be copyrighted as part of an original creative work and trademarked as a brand identifier.